IvanIlagan/regexer-ruby/GETTING_STARTED.md

 ## Value Builder Methods
 ### Character Range
-A method that builds a hash in the form: { from: value, to: value }
+A method that builds a CharacterRangePattern object with the attributes named from & to.

-This method will always return that specific hash structure that is already regex escaped.
+This method will always return that object and any value given to it, those values will always be regex escaped.

 Do take note that this method runs value validations which is similar with the has_ascii_character method.
 If it didn't pass the value validation, this will raise an exception.